 - Fifty-six clearly stated items describe the characteristic behaviors of persons with autism and are grouped into six subscales: Restrictive, Repetitive Behaviors, Social Interaction, Social Communication, Emotional Responses, Cognitive Style, and Maladaptive Speech.

-- An interpretation guide allows the examiner an easy and efficient method for assessing the probability of autism spectrum disorder and the severity of the disorder.
+- An interpretation guide allows the examiner an easy and efficient method for assessing the probability and severity of autism spectrum disorder.

 Exhibits sound psychometric characteristics

 - Internal consistency reliability coefficients exceed .85 for the subscales .93 for the Autism Indexes; test-retest reliability coefficients exceed .80 for subscales and .90 for the Autism Indexes.